DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Platform Modules

 Each module can be deployed independently or together as AIQ Suite.
-Both share the same AI engine, governance workflow, reporting infrastructure, and organisational data.
+All three share the same governance workflow, organisational data, AI infrastructure, reporting layer, audit trail, and capital-impact logic — giving banks one consistent view of ICT risk, operational risk, and third-party dependency risk.

 Module 01